-1 Rule 37 Statement: The parties have consented to the filing of this brief.
+&lt;sup>1 Rule 37 Statement: The parties have consented to the filing of this brief.
 Amici gave counsel of record for all parties timely notice of their intention to file this brief.
 Counsel for amici affirms that no counsel for any party authored any of this brief and that no person or entity, other than amici, their members, or counsel funded its preparation or submission.

-The Cato Institute is a nonpartisan think tank dedicated to individual liberty, free markets, and limited government.
-Cato's Robert A. Levy Center for Constitutional Studies promotes the principles of constitutionalism that are the foundation of liberty.
+Constitutional Studies promotes the principles of constitutionalism that are the foundation of liberty.
 To those ends, Cato conducts conferences and publishes books, studies, and the annual Cato Supreme Court Review.